 Tapestry carefully balances its commitments to a limited number of "better brand" partners that have demonstrated integrity, quality and reliable delivery.
-The Company continues to evaluate new manufacturing sources and geographies to deliver the finest quality products at the best cost and to mitigate the impact of manufacturing in inflationary markets.
+The Company continues to evaluate new manufacturing sources and geographies to deliver high quality products at competitive costs and to mitigate the impact of manufacturing in inflationary markets.

 Our raw material suppliers, independent manufacturers and licensing partners must achieve and maintain high quality standards, which are an integral part of our brands' identity.
-Before partnering with a new manufacturing vendor for finished goods, the Company evaluates each facility by conducting a quality and business practice standards review.
-In addition, for manufacturers of finished goods we request a social compliance report that was conducted within six months of the date of submission.
+Before directly partnering with a new manufacturing vendor for finished goods, the Company evaluates each facility by conducting a quality, business practice standards and social compliance review.
+We expect finished good manufacturers to undergo a social compliance audit before being approved as a Tapestry supplier.
+Manufacturers working with our licensed partners must have had an acceptable social compliance audit conducted within the prior six months of their onboarding date.
 Suppliers that fail to meet our standards are not approved until an acceptable report is provided.
-Periodic evaluations of existing, previously approved facilities are conducted on a recurring basis.
+We also conduct periodic evaluations of existing, previously approved finished good suppliers.
 We believe that our manufacturing partners are in material compliance with the Company's integrity standards.